logicalclocks/hopsworks-tutorials/loan_approval/README.md

 Includes:

+ * Feature pipeline
- * Model-dependent transformations (sklearn pipelines, feature view transformations)
+ * Model-dependent transformations with sklearn pipelines
  * Batch inference program
- * Interactive UI with Gradio that uses the model to predict if a loan should be approved or not
+ * app.py (interactive UI with Gradio that uses the model to predict if a loan should be approved or not)